-For the first two years, you will usually teach in the introductory 100-level language sequence (101-102).
+For the first two years of teaching (that is, years two and three of your program), you will usually teach in the introductory 100-level language sequence (101-102).
 You'll have the opportunity to teach the same course several times, enabling you to experiment with various methods and develop your pedagogical skills.
 As you hone your skills, course preparation takes less time: repeating courses thus enables you to spend some additional time on your research.
+In exceptional circumstances and by approval of the CGS and the appropriate Language Program Director (LPD) a student with extensive prior teaching experience may be allowed to move faster through this sequence.